airbrake/node-airbrake/Readme.md

 exception occurs, the error is send to airbrake, and then re-thrown to kill the process.

+### airbrake.expressHandler(disableUncaughtException)

+A custom error handler that is used with Express.
+Integrate with Express middleware using `app.use()`.

+Options:
+* `disableUncaughtException`: Disables re-throwing and killing process on uncaught exception.

 ### airbrake.notify(err, [cb])

 Sends the given `err` to airbrake.